proinfocus/AutoAPI/README.md

 # AutoAPI
 C# library to dynamically expose API end-points without creating them.
 This works with <b>MS SQL Server</b> databases at the moment.

-### Note:
+### Updated:
-Currently this returns only the results for GET HttpMethod and other operations will be updated soon.
+Now this works for all the verbs- GET, POST, PUT and DELETE as expected.

 ## Setup
 1. Create a ASP.Net Empty WebForms project, preferrably .Net Framework Ver 4.0 and above.